dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - I'm the most productive when I have something to avoid doing and in this case, I was avoiding writing a blog post which is ironic

 how did I do it? tech choices and development summary

+# (the making of) syndicate: setup, requirements, and design
 - created a Trello board (a new tool for me)
 - first thoughts were "DEV API, git hooks and shell scripts"
 - initial research lead me to DEV.to API and Github Actions, seemed perfect